celebrate gay men's spiritual retreat

 Connecting with others has never been more important than it is today, yet many of us find that hard to do with our busy schedules and always-on technology.
-At the Gay Men’s Spiritual Retreat this year - our 25th anniversary! - we invite you to unplug and unwind, to practice being present and aware, to uncover more about your identity, to connect and build community with your fellows, and to experience the freedom to be.
+At the Gay Men’s Spiritual Retreat this year, we invite you to unplug and unwind, to practice being present and aware, to uncover more about your identity, to connect and build community with your fellows, and to experience the freedom to be.

 We will create space for like-minded gay men to examine and improve their spirituality in a supportive, open-minded atmosphere, through workshops and activities - both individual and group, and always optional.
 You can expect to be invited outside your comfort zone, and supported along the way.

-Join us June 9-11 at the ever-amazing Camp Stevens in Julian, CA - we will go back to nature, back to our roots, back to basics and back to the future!
+Join us June 8-10 at the ever-amazing Camp Stevens in Julian, CA - we will go back to nature, back to our roots, back to basics and back to the future!
+Registration fees will range from $225 - $350 for the weekend, and includes accommodations, delicious wholesome meals, snacks, entertainment and programming,

 When we return back to our lives, we will have been successful if we have an increased awareness of each of our - and our friends' - spiritual lives.